hipersayanX/Carnival-LiveCam/README.markdown

 ## Intro ##

 After a long time to be developing in the background, finally present my most ambitious project [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam).
 [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam) can capture images from multiple sources (webcams, video files, image files), and apply various effects such as effects of rain, fire, masks, 3D effects and 2D of all kinds.
 And also can take pictures and record video.
 [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam) is still in an early stage of development, but it shows many of the features that are able to offer.
 Is the ideal time to join the the development.
 [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam) is licensed under GPLv3 and hosted on [github](https://github.com/).

 ## Basics ##

 The design of [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam) is thought to be completely modular and is very easy to expand the program by using plugins based on QtPlugin system, so far the types of plugins available are:

-* __Candy__: This type of plugins are responsible for providing the graphics effects for [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam).
+* __Effect__: This type of plugins are responsible for providing the graphics effects for [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam).
 * __Drivers__: These plugins are used to add new capture devices.
 These are not drivers such as the operating system, these drivers do not work at the hardware level, but rather working on a top layer above the operating system drivers, for example these drivers capture images from webcam using OpenCV, or V4L2, but if you have not installed the drivers for your webcam then you can not capture images from your webcam using this driver.
 * __Shells__: A shell is a graphical interface or not with which the user can interact with  [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam), this interface may be based on Qt Widgets, QML, Web, command line, etc..
 The concept of "shell" comes from the \*nix-like environments such as GNU/Linux where the user can choose the graphical environment with which interact with the computer.
 [Carnival LiveCam](https://github.com/hipersayanX/Carnival-LiveCam) also offers the same freedom.